 (c) If neither a food locker or dry ice is available, use or can perishable food at once.
 3. A full freezer will stay cold longer than a partly filled one.
 A freezer full of meat will stay cold longer than a freezer full of baked goods.
 If food contains ice crystals, it may be safely refrozen, although the quality and flavor may be affected.
 If the condition of the food is poor or if you feel it is unsafe, dispose of it.

-Questions?
+Questions ?

-Call us at 1-800-44-ROPER.
+Call our Consumer Assistance telephone number, 1-800-44-ROPER.